U.S. Army Corps of Engineers

 Communities threatened with potential flooding.

-- Requested by authorized representative of the Governor
+Technical Assistance (When requested by an authorized representative of the Governor)

 - State/tribal/local governments must make full use of their own resources, including the National Guard.